Sky: Children of the Light: Charity

 In 2020, Thatgamecompany held some in-game events in support of charity.
 First was the "Days of Nature" event, in celebration of Earth Day, during which a unique IAP (in-app purchase) was available.
 Proceeds from each purchase of the IAP were used to plant one tree per purchase, in partnership with the OneTreePlanted charity.
 This event resulted in a total of 40,576 trees planted across the Amazonian and Australian forests damaged by wildfires.
-In April 2021, Sky hosted its second "Days of Nature" event, using the game to promoting awareness towards plastic pollution of the ocean.
+In April 2021, Sky hosted its second "Days of Nature" event, using the game to promote awareness towards plastic pollution of the ocean.

-In May 2020, Thatgamecompany hosted a "Days of Healing" event to help raise money for the Médecins Sans Frontières organization, leading Thatgamecompany to donate $719,138 to the MSF COVID-19 Crisis Fund.
+In May 2020, Thatgamecompany hosted a "Days of Healing" event to help raise money for the Médecins Sans Frontières organization, after which Thatgamecompany donated US$719,138 to the MSF COVID-19 Crisis Fund.
 For the event, Thatgamecompany also joined the World Health Organization's #PlayApartTogether campaign.

 In June 2020, Sky held its first "Days of Rainbow" event, featuring colorful rainbow items and spells as a way to celebrate pride month.
 The second "Days of Rainbow" event the following year gathered funds for The Trevor Project and the Global Fund for Women, with players raising $794,420 in total.